voteflux/flux-website-v2/_posts/2019-03-23-how-to-vote.md

 ## How To Vote - Flux (Column I)

-First, find **Flux** in the middle (columng I, just to the left of Labor in column J and the Lib/Nats in column K).
+First, find **Flux** in the middle (column I, just to the left of Labor in column J and the Lib/Nats in column K).

 ### Put the number **1** in the box for Flux, above the line.